smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 6. have a look at the ["screen recording software" section of the Tools page]({% link _resources/02-tools.md %}#screen-recording-software)

+### Tips on writing a good weekly reflection

+1. it's ok to mention the inspiration (either an abstract concept, or a specific thing you saw/listened to) for your work

+2. don't spend too much time on the _what_ (we can watch the video for that), talk more about the _why_

+3. discuss any particular challenges or tensions you felt between competing ideas/priorities (if there were any)

+4. don't overthink it---it's only 200 words

 ## Portfolio {#portfolio}

 {:.info-box}